There's no shortage of digital mapping offerings in today’s market and there are a number of ways to interpret what it actually is.

 Let’s keep it simple, basically ‘digital’ means the representation of something on a device digitally.
 Whether that be a computer, a mobile phone or an iPad.
 However, there are a few things to consider before you can call a digital map ‘accurate’ just because it appears tidy on a device.

 At PlotBox we have coined the phrase ‘True’ Digital Mapping and what we mean by that is ‘an accurate visualisation of your inventory or plots on a device that is connected to your data.’
 We believe there are 2 components to ‘true’ digital mapping: it has an element of survey expertise built into it and secondly, it's connected to data that you can trust.

-We know what you are dealing with day to day in most cases and we’re here to help!
-From our experience in the industry we have came across all the different types of cemetery maps, including:
+We know what you're dealing with day-to-day in most cases and we’re here to help!
+From our experience in the industry we have come across all the different types of cemetery maps, including:

 Hand Drawn Paper Maps

-Many of these paper maps can go back to 100s of years ago!
-Things change including the equipment used and expertise.
+Many of these paper maps can go back to hundreds of years ago!
+Things change including the equipment used and expertize.
 What does this mean for paper maps?
 It means they can be flawed and are at a risk of being inaccurate.